Updated January 3, 2018

 How many units would our hypothetical 60-year-old couple need to buy before their respective funerals are covered?

-That’s significantly more expensive than the price advertised for a pretty small amount of coverage.
+That’s more expensive than the price advertised for a pretty small amount of coverage.

 But what if you’re older, living on a limited fixed income and with health conditions that would prevent you from qualifying for traditional life insurance?
 Let’s take a look at how much Colonial Penn’s guaranteed life insurance would cost a 75-year-old couple:

-And here’s the catch: if you die within two years of buying your guaranteed life insurance policy, you don’t get the full death benefit amount you’re paying for.
-Instead, Colonial Penn will just refund the premiums you’ve paid.
-While that’s better than no refund at all, it’s not the benefit that people who don’t read the fine print will be expecting.
+If you die within two years of buying your guaranteed life insurance policy, you don’t get the full death benefit amount.
+Instead, Colonial Penn will refund the premiums you’ve paid.
+It’s not the benefit that people will be expecting, but it’s better than no refund at all.

 Who might need guaranteed issue life insurance?